 Since 1992, Harvest House has worked to heal our community of the addiction crisis and end the cycles of generational trauma.
-This Mother’s Day, make a gift in honor of someone who never gave up on you.
+We invite you to make a gift to Harvest House in honor of someone who never gave up on you.
 The power of your support will offer a chance to find purpose, health, home, and belonging for families like Lily, Bryan, and their four beautiful children.

 Through Lily and Bryan’s story, we learn about the effects of childhood trauma, the humanity of addiction, the power of love and forgiveness, and the dire need for second-chance, affordable housing in our community.

 Lily and Bryan came from two different worlds, but both know what it’s like to hide an addiction.

 Lily was a functioning alcohol and cocaine addict for a decade but is still trying to figure out why she started using.
 “I had a good, happy life, growing up in Sarasota,” she said.
 “After 10 years of addiction, I was tired.
 My family knew something was wrong for a while but couldn’t pinpoint exactly what.
 I told my sister and two weeks later I was at Harvest House.
 I really thrived there.
 I wanted it this time.
 I got back to loving myself.
 I got back to having a conscience.”

 When Bryan came to us, he was coming off of a binge of meth and alcohol which caused his liver and kidneys to start shutting down.
 “I was going to die if I was left on my own; I knew I would go right back to using.
 My first day at Harvest House was rough because I was still hallucinating when I arrived, but the staff empowered me like I never could have imagined.”

 Prior to Harvest House, the extent of Bryan’s drug use was well hidden because of his membership in a gang, but he recalls the exact reason that drove him to use.